VorTECHsa/adt-vtx-setup-cli/README.md

 This is a tool that automates the setup of a typical engineer's MacOS machine at Vortexa.

-See the **What & Why** section at the bottom of this document for more information.
+See the **Why** section at the bottom of this document for more information.

 ## Usage